I'm a member

-Potential disadvantages of fecal calprotectin as a marker of inflammation include that fecal calprotectin levels increase after use of non-steroidal anti-inflammatory drugs, that levels may change with age, and that bleeding (e.g., nasal or menstrual) may cause an elevated fecal calprotectin level.
-Moreover, there is uncertainty about the optimal cutoff to use to /distinguish between inflammatory bowel disease and non-inflammatory disease.
+Among potential disadvantages of fecal calprotectin as a marker of inflammation are that fecal calprotectin levels increase after use of non-steroidal anti-inflammatory drugs, that levels may change with age, and that bleeding (e.g., nasal or menstrual) may cause an elevated fecal calprotectin level.
+Moreover, there is uncertainty about the optimal cutoff to use to distinguish between inflammatory bowel disease and non-inflammatory disease.

 Fecal calprotectin testing has been used to distinguish between organic and functional intestinal disease.
 Some authors consider fecal calprotectin to be a marker of neutrophilic intestinal inflammation rather than a marker of organic disease and believe the appropriate use of the marker is to use it to distinguish between inflammatory bowel disease and non-inflammatory bowel disease.
 In practice, the test might be suitable for selecting patients with IBD symptoms for endoscopy, i.e. deciding which patients do not require endoscopy.
 Fecal calprotectin testing has also been proposed to evaluate the response to IBD treatment and for predicting relapse.
 If found to be sufficiently accurate, results of calprotectin testing could potentially be used to change treatment, such as adjusting medication levels.

-There is a commercially available enzyme-linked immunosorbent assay test measuring fecal calprotectin levels, the PhiCal™ (Genova Diagnostics).
+There is a commercially available enzyme-linked immunosorbent assay (ELISA) test measuring fecal calprotectin levels, the PhiCal™ (Genova Diagnostics).
 Recent literature from Europe has also discussed a rapid test for fecal calprotectin that could be used in the home or doctor's office.
 At least one product, the Bühlmann Quantum Blue® Calprotectin Rapid Test, is being marketed outside of the United States; rapid tests have not been FDA-approved for use in the United States.

 In March 2006, the PhiCal™ (Genova Diagnostics) quantitative ELISA test for measuring concentrations of fecal calprotectin in fecal stool was cleared for marketing by the Food and Drug Administration (FDA) through the 510(k) process.
-This test is indicated to aid in the diagnosis of inflammatory bowel disease and to differentiate IBD from irritable bowel syndrome (IBS); it is intended to be used in conjunction with other diagnostic testing and clinical considerations.
+This test is indicated to aid in the diagnosis of inflammatory bowel disease and to differentiate IBD from irritable bowel syndrome (IBS); it is intended for use with other diagnostic testing and clinical considerations.

 Fecal Analysis in the Diagnosis of Intestinal Dysbiosis is a related medical policy.